 In 2011, he joined Enara Group, a domiciliary care provider, as Finance Director and was part of the successful management and private equity sale of the business to MITIE plc in late 2012 before venturing back to the South West to join Eden.

-Peter Stewart MVO, Eden Project Campaigns and Communications Director and Joint Executive Director Interim
+Peter Stewart MVO, Eden Project Executive Director

 Peter Stewart joined Eden in 2003 supporting local businesses to get involved with the Project and went on to become Campaigns and Communications Director in 2008.
 This role includes responsibility for Eden’s biggest educational outreach campaign, The Big Lunch.